 In addition to the school's complaints procedure, due to the sensitive and emotive nature of SEND, there are arrangements over and above the general complaints procedure in place.
-Concerns and complaints about SEND provision should be addressed to the Headteacher/SENCo or Governor with Responsibility for SEND who will respond by meeting with the parents/carers to discuss the situation.
+Concerns and complaints about SEND provision should be addressed to the SENDCo who will respond by meeting with the parents/carers to discuss the situation.
 If this does not resolve the situation then the complaint should pass to the first level of the general complaints procedure.

-Graduated approach to SEN Support
+Graduated approach to SEND Support